goldapple911/metabull-blender-app/readme.md

                         to trigger the deadline job and delete the local files after upload
 - `--keep-files`: keep the generated files after the upload instead of deleting them
 - `--cloud-logger`: log the progress in the AWS cloud, only use on the AWS server
+- `--check-asset-updates`: check for asset updates on S3 and re-download if a newer version is available
 - `--open`: view the generated .blend file in Blender after the process (useful for testing, only use this on a local machine installed)

 ### Info: